jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6) The onus of proof for the purposes of an application for a Court order under section 17A rests with the Commissioner.

 ### 149B Proceedings for offences
-(1) The offences specified in— are triable on indictment on the information of the Commissioner.
+(1) The offences specified in—are triable on indictment on the information of the Commissioner.
   (a) Sections 143A(1)(d) and 143B(1) and (2); and
   (b) Sections 147(1) and 148(1), where the principal offence is triable on indictment,— (2) The other offences specified in this Act are triable summarily on the information of the Commissioner.